Generic Name: epirubicin (EP-i-ROO-bi-sin)

 - Women taking epirubicin may develop absence of menstrual periods or early menopause.

-- PREGNANCY and BREAST-FEEDING: Epirubicin has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Epirubicin may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using epirubicin while you are pregnant.
 It is not known if epirubicin is found in breast milk.
 Do not breast-feed while taking epirubicin.

 Possible side effects of epirubicin: